agilord/aws_client/generated/aws_discovery_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-Amazon Web Services Application Discovery Service helps you plan application migration projects.
+Amazon Web Services Application Discovery Service (Application Discovery Service) helps you plan application migration projects.
 It automatically identifies servers, virtual machines (VMs), and network dependencies in your on-premises data centers.
 For more information, see the <a href="https://aws.amazon.com/application-discovery/faqs/">Amazon Web Services Application Discovery Service FAQ</a>.
-Application Discovery Service offers three ways of performing discovery and collecting data about your on-premises servers:

 ## Links